+'''

 Save the className model in a single file, together with all the other classes that it depends upon, directly and indirectly.
 This file can be later reloaded with the loadFile() API function, which loads className and all the other needed classes into memory.
 This is useful to allow third parties to run a certain model (e.g. for debugging) without worrying about all the library dependencies.

-Please note that the resulting file is not a valid Modelica .mo file according to the specification and cannot be loaded in OMEdit - it can only be loaded with loadFile() or passing the file to the compiler on the command line.
+Please note that SaveTotal file is not a valid Modelica .mo file according to the specification, and cannot be loaded in OMEdit - it can only be loaded with loadFile().

+'''